l-aldarondo/Cryptocurrencies/README.md

 Finally we created  scatter plots with Plotly Express and hvplot, to visualize the distinct groups that correspond to the three principal components.
 Then created a table with all the currently tradable cryptocurrencies using the hvplot.table() function.

-The ultimate goal for this data visualizations is to present to the stakeholders a story that would be interactive, easy to understanding and that has the correct information for the decision making process.
+The ultimate goal for this visualizations is to present the data in a story that would be interactive, easy to understanding and that provide the correct information to help the stakeholders in the decision making process.

 ## References